-One of the most unforgettable and enchanting experiences you can have in India is to ride through the rippling, windswept desert on camel back and camp out under the stars.
+Like in Jordan, one of the most unforgettable and enchanting experiences you can have in India is to ride through the rippling, windswept desert on camel back and camp out under the stars.
 Taking a camel safari will also give you the opportunity to witness the rustic, rural desert life of India.
 While the desert can be barren, it's also surprisingly well populated.
+Here's what you need to know to plan your trip.

 Where Can You Go on a Camel Safari?

-Most hotels in Jaisalmer will organize safaris but it's better to go with specialist agencies such as Sahara Travels (next to the Fort gate), Trotters Independent Travel, and Real Desert Man Camel Safaris.
-The safaris offered by Shahi Palace and Hotel Pleasant Haveli are also good.
-In Bikaner, Vino Desert Safari is recommended.
+Most hotels and backpacker hostels in Jaisalmer sell camel safaris (for a commission).
+However, it's better to go with specialist operators, so you can be sure of what you're getting.
+Recommended ones include Sahara Travels (next to the Fort gate), Trotters Independent Travel, and Real Desert Man Camel Safaris.
+Their websites contain details of the various safari packages available.
+The safaris offered by Shahi Palace, Hotel Pleasant Haveli, Wanderlust Hostel, and Toffu Hotel and are also decent.
+Many offer non-touristy options away from the crowds.

 If you really want to go off the beaten path and have a rustic experience, far from the tourist trail, try The Adventure Travel Agency in Jaisalmer.
 They'll take you a long camel safari out towards Barmer, sleeping under the stars on army bedding in the dunes.